zwilias/beanie/README.md

 ## Quickstart

+Requirements:

+- PHP 5.5, 5.6 or 7.x
+- beanstalkd 1.3 or higher
+- PHP `socket_*` functions must not be disabled

 ### Producer

 A *Producer* exposes the necessary commands to produce jobs on the queue.
 It operates on an entire *Pool*, and will